 If you need to replace coriander for any reason, search your spice racks for caraway seeds, cumin, curry powder, dukkah, garam masala, oregano, sage, fennel seeds or fresh cilantro leaves.
-These substitutes for coriander not only have similar flavors, allowing them to sub in rather easily for cooking purposes, but they also share some of the same health benefits.
-Given that this Eastern spice has often been used in traditional medical applications, this overlap of potential health effects is important when choosing an adequate replacement.
+These coriander substitutes not only have similar flavors, allowing them to sub in rather easily for cooking purposes, but they also share some of the same health benefits.
+Given that this spice has often been used in traditional medical applications, this overlap of potential health effects is important when choosing an adequate replacement.

+Coriander possesses dietary fiber, potassium, phosphorous, zinc, vitamin A, E, C and K, and numerous B-family vitamins.
+It is also rich in other minerals like calcium, iron, copper, and magnesium.
 The versatile nature of this spice in cooking is only matched by how many different health applications it has, from digestive health and blood pressure to the immune system, bone strength and the prevention of chronic disease.
 Fortunately, there are some excellent options to use as a substitute for coriander.

 This might be the most reliable replacement for coriander, provided you aren’t trying to mimic too many of the citrus undertones of the spice.
 When it comes to earthiness, few things are better than cumin, and it is common to find this spice in both Indian and Mexican cuisines.
 You can use less cumin (3/4) than the amount of coriander that a given recipe recommends.
 Cumin also delivers similar health effects, with a reputation for aiding digestion, preventing oxidative stress, lowering inflammation, and increasing nutrient absorption in the body.

-This popular Indian spice mix actually contains coriander inside it, making it an obvious choice for replacement, and it does maintain a spicy, earthy and nutty tone when added to dishes.
+This popular Indian spice mix actually contains coriander inside it, making it an obvious choice for a replacement, and it does maintain a spicy, earthy and nutty tone when added to dishes.
 However, depending on what type of meal you are making, the other herbs in this spice mix could overpower the flavors.
 Be conservative in your use of garam masala as a substitute for coriander, although in terms of health benefits, it also improves digestive health, boosts the immune system, and increases the body’s ability to absorb nutrients.

 Coriander has a peculiar flavor that is difficult to match, but there are undeniable citrus tones beneath the earthy, nutty exterior.
 If you are a fan of this zesty aspect of coriander, then oregano may be your best option as a substitute.
 When cooking Mexican food, oregano works particularly well in the spot of oregano, and it will be very difficult to tell the difference.
-Oregano also contains a number of the same minerals as coriander, including iron, calcium and manganese.
+Oregano also contains a number of the same minerals as coriander, including iron, calcium, and manganese.